UMKC School of Nursing and Health Studies

 • Psychiatric Nurse Practitioner (PMHNP) custom plan of study

-As part of the program, all students develop an evidence-based study that integrates all the components of the DNP Essentials, focused on improving healthcare and leading systems.
+As part of the program, all students develop an evidence-based project that integrates all the components of the DNP Essentials, focused on improving healthcare and leading systems.

 Post-MSN DNP